broughtj/broughtj.github.io/research/index.md

 # Book

-I am under contract with Apress Publishers to write a book titled *Beginning Programming for Financial Analysts in `Python`, `C++`, and `Cython`* to be published in 2016.
+I am under contract with Apress Publishers to write a book titled *Beginning Programming for Financial Analysts in Python, C++, and Cython* to be published in 2016.
 The book assumes no programming experience, but does assume a familiarity with financial economics at the masters level.